 Source: Word Stream

 Ad extensions are an additional piece of information that let people take action directly from the search result.
-They could provide other links from your website, phone number, address, reviews and more.
+They could provide other links from your website, phone number, address, reviews, and more.
 Adding more useful information about your business via extensions can make your ads more visible, which leads to more clicks.
-Google reported having a 10-15% increase in CTR on an average as a result of ad extension.
+Google reported having a 10-15% increase in CTR on average as a result of ad extension.
 And the good news is that ad extensions are completely free, clicks on your ads will be charged as usual.

 Smart Bidding is a subset of automated bid strategies that use machine learning to optimize for conversions or conversion value.
-There are a variety of smart bidding strategies, but to choose one, you should first define your goal as some might be great for your account, but other might be terrible.
+There are a variety of smart bidding strategies, but to choose one, you should first define your goal as some might be great for your account, but others might be terrible.
 Learn more about each strategy from Google ads help center.

-Pinning of headlines and descriptions
+Pinning of Headlines and Descriptions

-The pinning of headlines and descriptions is a feature of responsive search ads that allow you to pin any headlines and descriptions that must be displayed each time your ads are being displayed.
+The pinning of headlines and descriptions is a feature of responsive search ads that allows you to pin any headlines and descriptions that must be displayed each time your ads are being displayed.
 That can improve your search ads performance as Google mixes and matches different headlines and descriptions based on search queries to best serve your users.

 For best performance, highlight something different in each headline and description so a unique message is shown every time.
 In fact, Google won’t show your search ad if your headline and description are too similar.

 Creating tighter ad groups can have a significant effect on your overall search ads performance.
 An ad group should consist of closely related keywords that speak to the same theme.
-Organizing your keywords in a tightly themed ad group will allows you to create more targeted ads, improve your account’s relevance, bring more qualified leads and lower your CPC.
+Organizing your keywords in a tightly themed ad group will allow you to create more targeted ads, improve your account’s relevance, bring more qualified leads and lower your CPC.

-As mentioned above, aligning your ads and landing pages is very important factor when it comes down to ranking and conversions.
-Some of the things that you should keep in mind when optimizing your landing page include making the landing page relevant, trustworthy, easy to navigate and reliable, as well as making sure that your landing page matches your ad keywords, making it faster and mobile-friendly.
+As mentioned above, aligning your ads and landing pages is a very important factor when it comes down to ranking and conversions.
+Some of the things that you should keep in mind when optimizing your landing page include making the landing page relevant, trustworthy, easy to navigate, and reliable, as well as making sure that your landing page matches your ad keywords, making it faster and mobile-friendly.

 Ad Rank thresholds determine your ability to compete in an ad auction.
 If you don’t meet the threshold, your ad won’t be shown.
 Google doesn’t share much about the threshold except that it depends on the following factors:

-- Ad quality – Lower quality ads must meet higher thresholds to help Google maintain a high-quality experience for users.
+- Ad quality – Lower-quality ads must meet higher thresholds to help Google maintain a high-quality experience for users.